By now you’ve heard about the Ashley Madison hack, and have likely

 that he now uses to defend clients charged with computer tampering charges.

-He is routinely called upon as an expert consultant by other law firms
+He is routinely called upon as an expert consultant to other law firms

-to evaluate investigations and cases to develop appropriate legal strategy.
+to evaluate investigations and cases to develop an appropriate legal strategy.

 Jason regularly puts on seminars for attorneys and other professionals